 Environmental Psychology Jobs: Options, Requirements and Outlook

-Environmental psychology is the interdisciplinary study of the relationship between human behavior and the surrounding environment.
-Environmental psychologists may work with architects, designers or urban planners, discovering ways to enhance housing, workplace, educational and recreational environments.
+Environmental psychology is the interdisciplinary study that examines how surrounding habitats and environments affect human behavior.
+Most degree programs in environmental psychology are at the graduate level, so interested students will most likely need to earn bachelor's degrees in psychology or a related field first.
+Potential courses include environmental and urban planning, human-environment relations, natural resource management, social ecology and cultural geography.
+Environmental psychology graduates may work with architects, designers or urban planners, discovering ways to enhance housing, workplace, educational and recreational environments.
 They might also advocate policies to promote environmentally sustainable behavior.

-Environmental psychologists can work outdoors at parks or recreation centers, where they analyze the surroundings and assist in designing a pleasant and environmentally efficient space for tourists and visitors.
+Environmental psychologists can work outdoors at parks or recreation centers.
+Professionals analyze the surroundings and assist in designing a pleasant and environmentally efficient space for tourists and visitors.
 They may also work indoors in offices or laboratories, researching the effects of light, weather, decor and stress on workers.
 Alternatively, they might assess how the construction of a garden or playground at a school may positively affect academic performance.